gvwilson/sdxpy/src/http/index.md

 We would like to create a file, simulate an HTTP GET request, and check that the status, headers, and content are correct.
-[%f http-inheritance %] shows the final inheritance hierarchy:
+[%f http-inheritance %] shows the final [%i "inheritance" %] hierarchy:

 -   `BaseHTTPRequestHandler` comes from the [%i "Python standard library" %].